-After six years of analysis, two alternatives to address the congestion and safety issues associated with the No See-Um Road intersection remain.
+After six years of analysis, two alternatives to address the congestion and safety issues associated with the No See-Um Road intersection remained.

-#1 - Construct left turn lanes and a right turn pocket on SR 150 at the intersection, relocate the intersection to the west, tie Spader Bay Road into the relocated intersection as the south leg, relocate SR 150 to the south.
+One was to construct left turn lanes and a right turn pocket on SR 150, relocate the intersection to the west, tie in Spader Bay Road as the south leg and relocate SR 150 to the south.

-#2 - Construct a roundabout at SR 150 and No See-Um Road west of the existing intersection that would include Spader Bay Rd tieing in from the south.
+The final choice was construction of a roundabout at SR 150 and No See-Um Road west of the existing intersection that would include Spader Bay Road tieing in from the south.

 - Advantages - fewer conflict points at the intersection and no left turn conflict points; reduced wait times on side streets; reduced collision severity; reduced annual maintenance expenses.

 - Disadvantages - slows SR 150 traffic to below 25 mph; property impacts on south side of SR 150.

 - Collisions - addresses all types of collisions.
 Reduces injury collisions by 70%.

 An inherent design feature of roundabouts is that they eliminate high speed left turn and right angle conflicts which are the ones that result in the most serious "T bone" collisions.